Finance for Haulage Services: Helping your busieness go further

-Operating your business will also mean costs – for staff, fuel tax and other overheads, until you start to show a profit.
-There are a number of ways to provide for these costs.
+Operating your business will also mean costs – for staff, fuel tax and other overheads - until you start to show a profit.
+To help, there are a number of ways to provide for these costs.

-Borrowing is a simple solution for finance challenges.
-Business loans may be Secured or Unsecured
+Borrowing is a simple solution for finance challenges, and business loans may be Secured or Unsecured

 Unsecured loans are like personal loans, but based on the creditworthiness of your business, and don’t involve holding any assets as security.
 Loans are repaid in monthly or quarterly instalments over an agreed term, usually under 5 years.
 Modern lenders can provide fast unsecured lending, but you might need to provide a personal guarantee.